 In my experience as both a parent and child psychologist, emotional outbursts are one of the most concerning and frequent issues children are referred for.
-If you think about it, childhood is a pretty frustrating period of life.
+If you think about it, childhood is a pretty frustrating period of life, especially during a pandemic.
 You’re starting to have ideas, hopes, and preferences of your own but you have very little control over any aspect of your life and someone bigger than you is always telling you what to do.
 Almost every child will have occasional meltdowns or tantrums, or angrily refuse to do something we ask of them.
 So what kinds of angry behavior are “normal”, and when should you seek outside help?

 If your child shows any of the signs below, then you will want to set up an appointment with a child psychologist or therapist: